Leah-Peng/Master_thesis/index.md

 Lijun Peng, Linköping University
 Supervisor: Benjamin Jarvis, Hendrik Erz

+This paper examines the relationship between online neighborhood reputations and neighborhood demographic composition in Stockholm municipality in Sweden.
+I use topic modeling to measure the various dimensions of neighborhood reputations on Flashback (a Swedish online open forum).
+Results imply that ethnic composition in neighborhoods, residents' financial status and education attachments can also influence the online reputations of communities.

 ## Here are some interactive maps
 ### Maps for neighborhood demographics in Stockholm municipality
 - [The precentage of high economic standard residents in neighborhoods in Stockholm municipality]()